-Bupa Mary Shapley is certified to provide hospital (geriatric and medical), and rest home levels of care for up to 78 residents.
-There were 61 residents on the days of audit.
+Bupa Te Puke Country Lodge is certified to provide hospital (geriatric and medical), and rest home levels of care for up to 72 residents.
+There were 53 residents on the days of audit.

-This surveillance audit was conducted against a subset of the Ngā Paerewa Health and Disability Standard 2021 and contracts with Te Whatu Ora - Health New Zealand.
+This surveillance audit was conducted against a subset of the Ngā Paerewa Health and Disability Standard 2021 and contracts with Te Whatu Ora Health New Zealand - Hauora a Toi Bay of Plenty.
 The audit process included the review of policies and procedures, the review of residents and staff files, observations, and interviews with residents, family, management, staff, and a general practitioner.

-The interim care home manager is appropriately qualified and experienced and is supported by a relieving clinical manager.
+The general manager is appropriately qualified and supported by an experienced clinical manager.
 Feedback from residents and families/whānau was very positive about the care and the services provided.
-An induction and inservice training programme are in place to provide staff with appropriate knowledge and skills to deliver care.
+An induction and in-service training programme are in place to provide staff with appropriate knowledge and skills to deliver care.